-Borrowing costs, which are directly attributable to the acquisition or production of a qualified asset, are capitalized as part of the cost of that asset.
-As at year end 2022, borrowing costs of 267 Million KRW have been capitalized (2021: 94 Million KRW).
+Borrowing costs, which are directly attributable to the acquisition or production of a qualifying asset, are capitalized as part of the cost of that asset.
+As of December 31, 2023, the balance of capitalized borrowing costs within property, plant and equipment amounted to 731 Million KRW (2022: 267 Million KRW).